guillermooo/sublime-undocs/source/extensibility/packages.rst

 so you'll lose all your installed packages.

-Always make sure to back up your data before taking an extreme measure like this one.
+Always make sure to back up your data before taking an extreme measure like this one!

 Reverting Sublime Text to a fresh state solves many problems